Tasty and Healthy Restaurants in the Bay Area

 Lemonade, like Mendocino Farms, is another chain from LA and is a healthy person’s paradise.
 You can choose your own ingredients for bowls and plates, and the majority of the options are super healthy!
 Poke bowls are always an exceptional choice if you’re looking for something quick and healthy because of how customizable they are.

 We had a Poke Bowl with white rice (although you can definitely get brown rice instead), seaweed salad, ginger, furikake, and tuna poke.
-On the side we got their Squash Salad and the Arugula and Kale Salad with Seasonal Fruit.
-When we eat healthy, sometimes we don’t feel full enough at the end of a meal, but this one completely filled us up.
-The ingredients are all health conscious and light, so we didn’t feel heavy even after scarfing everything down.
+On the side, we got their Squash Salad and the Arugula and Kale Salad with Seasonal Fruit.
+When we eat healthfully, sometimes we don’t feel full enough at the end of a meal, but this one completely filled us up.
+The ingredients are all health-conscious and light, so we didn’t feel heavy even after scarfing everything down.
 Read our full post on Lemonade here.

 7) Little Chihuahua